Referral System in Rails applications

 • Attractive but low cost: the reward users get for referring other users should be attractive to them while at the same time not breaking the bank for us.

 Focusing on a referral program before validating an idea is probably not a good use of time.
-But don't sleep on them because the cost/reward ratio can be very high.
+But don't overlook them because the cost/reward ratio can be very high.

 How does it work